the-catman/objectab/README.md

 ObjectAB or OAB stands for Object to ArrayBuffer.

+THE VERSION v1.0.x IS DEPRECATED, UNSAFE AND DANGEROUS!
+DO NOT USE!

 # New stuff

-MAJOR UPDATE!
+* Major updates:

+    * v1.0.x: Library created

-Actually put error and out of bounds checking and handling.
+    * v1.1.x: Actually put error and out of bounds checking and handling.

-THE PREVIOUS VERSION IS DEPRECATED, UNSAFE AND DANGEROUS!
-DO NOT USE!
+* Minor updates (not permanent list):

+    * v1.1.2: Better documentation.

 # What is this library?

 This is a library for converting some javascript objects into a Uint8Array.

+However, I didn't originally come up with this.

 # So is it JSON?